Rollo May: Earlier years (1940s–1950s)

 talks about his experience of counseling.
 Some of the topics he looks at are empathy, religion, personality problems and mental health.
 May also gives his perspective on these and also discusses how to handle those particular types of issues should a counselor encounter them (May 1965).
 He followed with a more theoretical book, The Springs of Creative Living: A Study of Human Nature and God (1940) presenting a personality theory influenced by critiquing the work of others, including Freud and Adler.
 He claims that personality is deeper than they presented.
 This is also where May introduces his own meaning for different terms such as libido from Freudian Psychology (May, 1940).

-His writings were punctuated in the 1940s due to being diagnosed with tuberculosis and having to work on his PhD.
+His writings were interrupted in the 1940s due to being diagnosed with tuberculosis and having to work on his PhD.